danielwellman/hexagonal_kata_nodejs/README.md

 # Birthday Greetings Kata

+_December 3, 2020: Note: This is a work in progress to convert to TypeScript_.

 An implementation of [Matteo Vaccari's Birthday Greetings Kata](http://matteo.vaccari.name/blog/archives/154) in Node JS.
 I created this project as an opportunity to re-acquaint myself with NodeJS, and chose this kata as it was relatively small.